Actor Zhai Tianlin. (Photo: IC)

-The Ministry of Education has zero tolerance for academic misconduct and has ordered relevant universities and education authorities to investigate plagiarism allegations leveled at Zhai, a ministry spokeswoman said on Friday.
+A ministry spokeswoman also said on Friday the Ministry of Education has zero tolerance for academic misconduct and has ordered relevant universities and education authorities to investigate Zhai's plagiarism allegations, as well as hold other people who allowed this to happen to account.